symbol/symbol-docs/source/guidelines/style-guide.rst

     Writing headers for a table.; This table.
     Writing titles.; Basic formatting (first letter capitalized).
     Writing numbers; 1,000.5.
 Use the period (full stop) as the decimal separator.
-    Referencing variable values, functions or file names.; Catapult has a rewrite limit of ``360`` blocks.
+    Referencing variable values, functions, file names, mosaic ids, addresses or urls.; |codename| has a rewrite limit of ``360`` blocks.
 Once a transaction has more than 360 confirmations, it cannot be reversed.
     Warning the reader.; Use notes. :doc:`Example <../getting-started/setup-workstation>` Providing helpful hyperlinks throughout your article.; transfer transactions are used to send :doc:`mosaics <../concepts/mosaic>` between two :doc:`accounts <../concepts/account>`.
     Explaining a difficult concept with many steps.; Break information and actions into bulleted or numbered lists when possible.